truust-io/docs.truust.io/content/getting-started.md

 Where you will be asked to complete your user details.

-If the registration is succesfull, you will be redirected to the following page to create your first account.
+If the registration is successful, you will be redirected to the following page to create your first account.

 ### Your Account